Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 #A5ABBD colors based from complimenting colors to blue of logo image, found using mycolor.space

 navbar from bootstrap
+structure on index from bootstrap

-bug 1 - navbar collapse was not working in browser - needed to add jquery cdn
+bug 1 - navbar collapse was not working in browser - FIX needed to add jquery cdn

-bug 2 -
+bug 2 - space on left and right of pages not clearing -

+bug 3 - nav bar background color appearing underneath navbar on contact and testimonials pages - UPDATE fixed on testimonials page by removing 'bg-light' but same fix does not work on contact page

+bug 4 - contact page not showing updates in preview windown but is in external one -